The machined surface of magnesium AZ31 after rotary turning at air cooling condition

 phenomenon [13] [14].
 From the statement of course in this case the value of the feed is not completely affect the value of the resulting roughness.
 Whereas in Figure 2 the surface roughness value was lowest in

-the feed rate 0.1 mm/rev. In both
+0.1 mm/rev. In both

 cases carried out observations of the surface profile, wherein the surface profile measurements to feed mark the resulting on cutting scars.
 Here is a comparison of the measured surface profile of the workpiece : Figure 4.
 Comparison between profiles of